d-smith/statusapi-sls/README.md

 The basic premise is:

-1. Set up users in an Auto0 domain, and include a tenant attribute in their user_metadata
+1. Set up user in an [Auth0](https://auth0.com/) domain, and include a tenant attribute in their user_metadata

 2. Use a rule to inject the tenant as a claim into the identity token